Universal quantum computing with twist-free and temporally encoded lattice surgery: The core-cache architecture and routing overheads

 We now define two elementary operations: write to cache (WTC) and read from cache (RFC), which when combined will enable a Clifford-cleaned swap.
 We first present the WTC and RFC protocols using circuit diagrams in \cref{fig:ReadWriteCache}.
 They are both essentially 2-qubit teleportation protocols, but with the Clifford frame adapting the Pauli measurements performed.
 The WTC operation uses two multi-qubit Pauli measurements, whereas RFC can be performed faster as it uses only one multi-qubit Pauli measurement and a single-qubit Pauli measurement (that takes zero time).
 The WTC operation requires a logical $\ket{0}$ ancilla in the cache, which through the protocol swaps place with a logical qubit in the core.
 The RFC operation requires a logical $\ket{0}$ ancilla in the core, which through the protocol swaps place with a logical qubit in the cache.

 For a pair of logical qubits, one in the core and one in the cache, we can cleanly SWAP their positions, by executing WTC followed by RFC.
-The $\ket{0}$ ancilla initially in the cache, will move to the core, then back to the cache, but to a different location than it started.
-The whole swap procedure requires three multi-qubit Pauli measurements.
-We show an example of how this can be realised using lattice surgery in \cref{fig:PushPull}.
-This figure shows a simple scenario where the Clifford frame conveniently allows these three multi-qubit Pauli measurements to be performed using three lattice surgery operations and no twists.
-However, more generally, we need to either: use twists (and benchmark their performance); or use our twist-free protocol and realise the swap with up to six lattice surgery operations.
+The $\ket{0}$ ancilla initially in the cache, will move to the core, then back to the cache, but to a different cache location than it started.
+The whole swap procedure requires three multi-qubit Pauli measurements. \cref{fig:PushPull} shows an example using lattice surgery.
+This figure shows a simple scenario where these three multi-qubit Pauli measurements are $XZ$ Pauli measurements (even after conjugated by the Clifford frame) and so can be realised with three simple lattice surgery operations.
+However, more generally when some measurements are not of $XZ$-type, we need to either: use twist defects (and benchmark their performance); or use our twist-free protocol and realise the swap with up to six lattice surgery operations.

 In \cref{App:OverheadCalcs}, we perform a resource cost analysis for simulating the Hubbard model using the full core-cache architecture described in this section.
 In particular, we provide a rigorous analysis of routing overhead costs including contributions from the cache and green padded region in \cref{Fig:UnitCells}e.